simpleinjector/Documentation/source/aspnetintegration.rst

 .. container:: Note

-    **NOTE**: Please note that, starting with v4.1, Simple Injector's ASP.NET Core integration packages are available for ASP.NET Core v2.0 and up.
-For ASP.NET Core v1, please use the v4.0 integration packages.
+    **NOTE**: Starting with v4.1, Simple Injector's ASP.NET Core integration packages are available for ASP.NET Core v2.0 and up only.
+For ASP.NET Core v1.x, please use v4.0.

 The following code snippet shows how to use the integration package to apply Simple Injector to your web application's `Startup` class.